Customer success is the lifeblood of any company.

-The best customer success teams are able to deliver a high level of customer satisfaction, a high What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… rate, and increased revenue for the company.
+The best customer success teams are able to deliver a high level of customer satisfaction, a high retention rate, and increased revenue for the company.

 Customer success teams are constantly looking for ways to optimize their efforts.
 They know that every customer is different and that no two customers are alike.
 That’s why customer success teams need to be able to adapt to changing customer needs.

-Customer success teams can use machine learning (ML) to predict which customers are likely to What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists… and then take action before it happens.
+Customer success teams can use machine learning (ML) to predict which customers are likely to churn and then take action before it happens.
 ML can also be used to identify which customers are most likely to buy more products or services from the company.

 This guide will show you how easy it is to use ML with no-code AI tools like Obviously AI to help you optimize your customer success metrics and KPIs.